Wall Street starts year on strong note; Nasdaq ends above 7,000

 Energy shares were up even though oil prices dipped.
 Oil hovered near mid-2015 highs amid large anti-government rallies in major exporter Iran and ongoing supply cuts led by OPEC and Russia.
 The S&P energy index .SPNY rose 1.8 percent.

-Shares of casino operators Wynn Resorts (WYNN.O) and Melco Resorts & Entertainment (MLCO.O) were down after a report showed lower-than-expected rise in Macau gambling revenue in December.
+Shares of casino operators Wynn Resorts (WYNN.O) and Melco Resorts & Entertainment (MLCO.O) were down after a report showed a lower-than-expected rise in Macau gambling revenue in December.

 Abbott Labs (ABT.N) jumped 3 percent and hit an intraday record of $59.20 after two brokerages upgraded the company’s stock to “overweight.”

-Shares of Allstate (ALL.N) were down 2.7 percent on a brokerage downgrade.
+Shares of insurer Allstate (ALL.N) were down 2.7 percent following a brokerage downgrade.

 Advancing issues outnumbered declining ones on the NYSE by a 1.64-to-1 ratio; on Nasdaq, a 2.01-to-1 ratio favored advancers.

-Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and Alistair Bell
+Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski, Alistair Bell and Cynthia Osterman